m-odonovan/copilot-studio-relays/Twilio WhatsApp Relay/readme.md

 ### Twilio Config

-Set path to endpoint in Tiwlio configuration, pointing to the service end point and path, something like the below.
+In Twilio dashboard, you need to tell Twlio to forward requests to your web app i.e. something like the below.
+This could also be to your localhost deployment, but there is when you would need a devtunnel, and you would change the hostname to the devtunnel host name.

 ![Twilio Config](https://github.com/m-odonovan/copilot-studio-relays/blob/main/Twilio%20WhatsApp%20Relay/images/TwilioConfig.png?raw=true "Twilio Config")